A Course in Interacting Particle Systems: Ergodicity

+\noi \textbf{Remark} It is possible for an interacting particle systems to be ergodic in the sense of (\ref{ergo}) while (\ref{dudie}) does not hold.
+In such a situation, it is not clear if solutions to (\ref{infevolve}) are a.s.\ unique.
+Even if there are multiple invariant laws, one can ask if (\ref{infevolve}) has an a.s.\ unique solution subject to the condition that $(X_t)_{t\in\R}$ is stationary with a given invariant law.
+Not much is known about this, but these questions are related to the concept of endogeny of recursive tree processes \cite{AB05,MSS20}.\med

-We note that (\ref{ergo}) says that if we start the process in an arbitrary initial state $x$, then the law at time $t$ converges weakly\footnote{Here weak convergence is of course w.r.t.\ our topology on $S^\La$, i.e., w.r.t.\ the product topology.} as $t\to\infty$ to the invariant law $\nu$.
+We note that (\ref{ergo}) says that if we start the process in an arbitrary initial state $x$, then the law at time $t$ converges weakly\footnote{Here weak convergence is of course w.r.t.\ our topology on $S^\La$, that is, w.r.t.\ the product topology.} as $t\to\infty$ to the invariant law $\nu$.
 This property is often described by saying that the interacting particle system is \emph{ergodic}.
-Indeed, this implies that the corresponding stationary process $(X_t)_{t\in\R}$ is ergodic in the usual sense of that word, i.e., has a trivial tail-\si-field.
+Indeed, this implies that the corresponding stationary process $(X_t)_{t\in\R}$ is ergodic in the usual sense of that word, that is, the \si-field of events that are invariant under translations in time is trivial.
 The converse conclusion cannot be drawn, however, so the traditional way of describing (\ref{ergo}) as ``ergodicity'' is a bit of a bad habit.

-We have split Theorem~\ref{T:ergo} into a part~(a) and (b) since the condition (\ref{dudie}) is sometimes satisfied even when the constant $K$ from (\ref{summ}) is positive.
-Indeed, we will later see that for the contact process, the condition (\ref{dudie}) is sharp but the condition $K<0$ is not.
+We have split Theorem~\ref{T:ergo} into a part~(a) and (b) since the condition (\ref{dudie}) is sometimes satisfied even when the constant $K_\down$ from (\ref{KKK}) is positive.
+Indeed, we will later see that for the contact process, the condition (\ref{dudie}) is sharp but the condition $K_\down<0$ is not.
+In Exercise~\ref{E:context} below, we will calculate the constant $K_\down$ for the contact process and deduce that this process is ergodic for small values of the infection rate.

 Theorem~\ref{T:ergo} is similar, but not identical to \cite[Thm~I.4.1]{Lig85}.
-For Theorem~\ref{T:ergo}~(a) and (b) to be applicable, one needs to be able to express the generator in terms of local maps such that the constant $K$ from (\ref{summ}) is negative.
+For Theorem~\ref{T:ergo}~(a) and (b) to be applicable, one needs to be able to express the generator in terms of local maps such that the constant $K_\down$ from (\ref{KKK}) is negative.
 For \cite[Thm~I.4.1]{Lig85}, one needs to express the generator in a convenient way in terms of local transition kernels.
 For certain problems, the latter approach is more natural and \cite[Thm~I.4.1]{Lig85} yields sharper estimates for the regime where ergodicity holds.